code-not-found/code-not-found.github.io/_posts/spring-jms/2018-12-13-spring-jms-jmstemplate-example.md

 {% endcapture %}
 <div class="notice--info">{{ notice-github | markdownify }}</div>

-In this tutorial you learned how to configure the `JmsTemplate` to send and receive JMS messages.
+In this tutorial, you learned how to configure the `JmsTemplate` to send and receive JMS messages.

 If you have any questions.